 Featured Video: Chasing the Dragon: The Life of an Opiate Addict

-The Stop.Think.Connect.
-Campaign is a national public awareness campaign aimed at increasing the understanding of cyber threats and empowering citizens to be safer and more secure online.
+- Stop.Think.Connect Campaign is a national public awareness campaign aimed at increasing the understanding of cyber threats and empowering the American public to be safer and more secure online.

 Anyone who believes that they have been a victim of identity theft, or wants information about preventing identity theft, may obtain helpful information and complaint forms on various government websites including the Federal Trade Commission ID Theft websites, www.ftc.gov/idtheft and www.identitytheft.gov/.
 Additional resources regarding identity theft can be found at www.ojp.usdoj.gov/ovc/pubs/ID_theft/idtheft.html; www.ssa.gov/pubs/10064.html; www.fbi.gov/scams-and-safety/common-fraud-schemes/identity-theft; and www.irs.gov/individuals/identity-protection.